 Ephesians 6:10-13 Finally, my brethren, be strong in the Lord and in the power of His might.
 Put on the whole armor of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Therefore, take unto you the whole armor of God, that ye may be able to withstand in the evil day and, having done all, to stand.

-Number 3180 in Strong's means "to work by method"—the following, or pursuing of an orderly and technical procedure in the handling of a subject.
-As it applies in the New Testament, connected with evil doing, "a device, an artifice, an art, an artificial method of craft and wile".
+Strong's #3180 [methodeia] means "to work by method"—the following, or pursuing of an orderly and technical procedure in the handling of a subject.
+As it applies in the New Testament, connected with evil doing, "a device, an artifice, an art, an artificial method of craft and wile."
 In other words, cunning devices attempted to delude us and to destroy us.
-He, and his demons, work at it in systematic, steady fashion, never letting down.
-Of their own choice, they will never quit.
+He, and his demons, work at it in systematic, steady fashion, never letting down of their own choice.
+They will never quit.
 Satan and his demons move toward us covertly, they can approach us in the dark where they cannot be readily seen.

 Daniel 7:9-10 I beheld till the thrones were cast down, and the Ancient of Days sat down, whose garment was white as snow and the hair of His head like the pure wool.
 His throne was like the fiery flame, and His wheels as burning fire.
 A fiery stream issued and came forth from before Him.
 Thousand thousands ministered unto Him, and ten thousand times ten thousand stood before Him: the judgment was set, and the books were opened.

 We take ten thousand times ten thousand and it comes out at roughly one hundred million or so, that stood before Him.